digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/06-quickstart-makefile-primer.rst

    <target>: <dependency list (space separated)>
          shell commands, make macros, and gnu-make function invocations

-For instance to build the frontend you can run `npm install && npm run build` from the `frontend/` directory, or make build-frontend from the quickstart/ directory via the following target in quickstart/Makefile:
+For instance, to build the frontend, you can run `npm install && npm run build` from the `frontend/` directory, or make build-frontend from the quickstart/ directory via the following target in quickstart/Makefile: